Contents insurance for one room

-If you live in a shared house, with people coming and going, you’ll want to make sure all your possessions are protected from theft and damage.
+If you live in a shared house, with people coming and going, you’ll no doubt want to make sure your possessions are protected from theft and damage.
+But how does shared house contents insurance work?

-Find out how to get room-only insurance for your shared house.
+Find out everything you need to know about room-only contents insurance for your house share.

-If you live in a shared house, with people coming and going, you’ll want to make sure all your possessions are protected from theft and damage.
+If you live in a shared house, with people coming and going, you’ll no doubt want to make sure your possessions are protected from theft and damage.
+But how does shared house contents insurance work?

-Find out how to get room-only insurance for your shared house.
+Find out everything you need to know about room-only contents insurance for your house share.

 Written by